 No. Summary of Submission Applicants Comments Officers Comments 1 Land Owner 270m from proposed tower We are firmly against and in total disagreement to the placement of a 165' Tower and chattels being placed on a pristine prestigious golf course - and adjacent to valuable new homes, which will have outlooks defaced, obstructed and encumbered.
 The value of our home will be lowered considerably.
 We are greatly concerned also regarding the health of electronic repercussions and interference.
-Existing better alternatives around.
-The applicant provided the following points in relation to concerns for public health; There are national safety regulations which they have to operate under.
-These regulations do not provide any general public distance based restrictions, meaning radio communication facilities are permissible in any environment.
-Australia has adopted the safety regulations of the World Health Organisation (WHO), they state that " current evidence does not confirm the existence of any health consequences from exposure to low level electromagnetic fields" Typically the NBN wireless communication facilities operate at radio signal strengths 1000's of times below the safety limit.
-The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), the national safety watchdog, advises that " The base stations use The submission is noted.
+Existing better alternatives around. relation to concerns for public health; There are national safety regulations which they have to operate under.
+These regulations do not provide any general public distance based restrictions, meaning radio communication facilities are The submission is noted.
 Section 10.2 of LPS6 details matters to be considered by the Local Government when assessing an application and making a determination, impact on property value is not a detailed consideration, therefore, cannot contribute to making a determination on this application.
 The proposed tower is a thin monopole structure approximately 0.5m wide.
 It is considered that whilst the proposed tower is taller than surrounding development, its monopole design significantly reduces the visual impact of the structure and would not result in an

 No. Summary of Submission Applicants Comments Officers Comments similar technology to 4G mobile phones and produce very low exposures to EMR (or EME) in the surrounding area, even very close to the installation.
 There are no established health effects from these very low levels of RF EMR" obstruction of views.
-In addition to this, the proposed tower is located or a downslope so as to reduce the visibility of the tower The proposed monopole While NBN Co acknowledge that some local residents remain concerned about health and safety, it should be noted that signal strengths remain many thousands of times below the national and structure is considered to be the best design option that minimises the visual impact international safety guidelines.
+In addition to this, the proposed tower is located on a downslope so as to reduce the visibility of the tower.
+The proposed monopole While NBN Co acknowledge that some local residents remain concerned about health and safety, it should be noted that signal strengths remain many thousands of times below the national and structure is considered to be the best design option that minimises the visual impact. international safety guidelines.
 NBN Co design their facilities to deliver fast and reliable broadband services safely and responsibly; in this case, we believe there is no reason for the community to be concerned about health and safety.
 There are a number of mature trees surrounding the base of the proposed tower which provides natural a natural screen around the base of the tower and the We consider that the montage illustrates that the proposal (a slim-line monopole, not a bulky tower) will not represent a jarring and/or dominant visual intrusion on the existing landscape.
-The visual change would not represent a major visual impact, and would certainly not represent a level of detriment warranting refusal of the application. lower portion of the tower. is considered that the go course is an appropriat location within Northam for the NBN Tower as it is suitably setback from residential dwellings an major transport routes NBN Co held a pro-active community information session at the Northam Recreation Centre last design and sited to reduct the visual impact.
-November prior to lodging the proposal, and there was overwhelming support from attendees from Northam for the need to improve broadband services in this area.
-I also mentioned on the phone that we had a number of attendees from Wood Drive who The applicant has supplie information showing that th predicted EME level from the proposed fixed wireles
+The visual change would not represent a major visual impact, and would certainly not represent a level of detriment warranting refusal of the application. lower portion of the tower.
+It is considered that the golf course is an appropriate location within Northam for the NBN Tower as it is suitably setback from residential dwellings and major transport routes, NBN Co held a pro-active community information session at the Northam Recreation Centre last November prior to lodging the proposal, and there was overwhelming support from attendees from Northam for the need to improve broadband services in this area.
+I also mentioned on the phone that we had a number of attendees from Wood Drive who design and sited to reduce the visual impact.
+The applicant has supplied information showing that the predicted EME level from the proposed fixed wireless